Breakthrough in Cologne: Immunotherapy could stop vision loss in diabetes!

 Veröffentlicht am

-New research approaches to immune modulation in diabetic retinopathy at the Cologne University Hospital promise innovative therapies.
+New research approaches to immune modulation in diabetic retinopathy at the University Hospital of Cologne promise innovative therapies.

 Neue Forschungsansätze zur Immunmodulation bei diabetischer Retinopathie an der Uniklinik Köln versprechen innovative Therapien.

-New research approaches to immune modulation in diabetic retinopathy at the Cologne University Hospital promise innovative therapies.
+New research approaches to immune modulation in diabetic retinopathy at the University Hospital of Cologne promise innovative therapies.

-Breakthrough in Cologne: Immunotherapy could stop visual loss in diabetes!
+Breakthrough in Cologne: Immunotherapy could stop vision loss in diabetes!

 The eyes are our window to the world, and for those affected by diabetes, this window can quickly become cloudy.
 A new study led by the Chair of Experimental Immunology of the Eye at the University Hospital of Cologne and the Medical Faculty highlights innovative approaches to the treatment of diabetic retinopathy (DR).
 This disease is one of the most common microvascular complications of diabetes and could potentially be approached in a very different way in the future than has previously been the case.
 The Cologne University Hospital reports on progress in research under the direction of Univ.-Prof. Dr. Thomas Langman.

 Diabetic retinopathy occurs in 25% to 27% of people with type 1 diabetes and 9% to 16% of type 2 diabetics.
 This disease can lead to irreversible eye damage and is often accompanied by other eye diseases such as diabetic macular edema or even cataracts DiabetesDE.
-The current study examines a less conventional perspective: instead of only taking blood vessels into focus, immune cells, such as macrophages and microglia cells, are also considered that play a role in the development of the disease.
+The current study examines a less conventional perspective: instead of just focusing on blood vessels, it also looks at immune cells, such as macrophages and microglial cells, which play a role in the development of the disease.

 New ways in treatment